oneapi-src/oneDAL/docs/source/api/data-management/graphs.rst

      - Description
      - Supported types
    * - ``VertexValue``
-     - Type of the vertex :capterm:`attribute <Attribute>` values
+     - The type of the vertex :capterm:`attribute <Attribute>` values
      - :ref:`Empty value <api_empty_value>`
    * - ``EdgeValue``
-     - Type of the edge :capterm:`attribute <Attribute>` values
+     - The type of the edge :capterm:`attribute <Attribute>` values
      - ``std::int32``, ``double``, :ref:`Empty value <api_empty_value>`
    * - ``GraphValue``
-     - Type of the graph :capterm:`attribute <Attribute>` value
+     - The type of the graph :capterm:`attribute <Attribute>` value
      - :ref:`Empty value <api_empty_value>`
    * - ``IndexType``
-     - Type of the :capterm:`vertex indices <Vertex index>`
+     - The type of the :capterm:`vertex indices <Vertex index>`
      - ``std::int32``
    * - ``Allocator``
-     - graph allocator type.
+     - The type of a graph allocator
      - C++17 (ISO/IEC 14882:2017) compliant allocator

-:ref:`Empty value <api_empty_value>` tag structure is used to define the absence of specified attribute of graph.
+:ref:`Empty value <api_empty_value>` tag structure is used to define the absence of a specified attribute of a graph.

 .. _api_empty_value:

 .. onedal_class:: oneapi::dal::preview::empty_value

-Graph class contains default and move constructor, assignment.
+Graph class contains the default and the move constructor as well as the move assignment operator.
 The graph is accessed using the :ref:`service functions <api_graph_service>`.

 .. list-table::